 Reporting CVI Incidents

-Under 6 CFR § 27.400(d), covered persons must notify the Agency of any unauthorized releases of CVI and refer any requests for access to CVI by persons without a need to know to the Agency.
+Under 6 CFR § 27.400(d), covered persons must notify the Agency of any unauthorized releases of CVI and refer to the Agency any requests for access to CVI by persons without a need to know.

 If you have questions or need to contact the CISA Chemical Security Inspector assigned to your area, call the Chemical Security Assessment Tool (CSAT) Help Desk at 866-323-2957 Monday through Friday (except federal holidays) from 8:30 a.m. to 5 p.m.
 (ET) or email CSAT@hq.dhs.gov.